taetscher/ICARUS/README.md

 ### ICARUSValidation
 ICARUSValidation was used to determine the quality of checkpoint files during training of ICARUS.
-I used it to assess a validation dataset of 200 images that all contained all-season roads.
+I initially used it to assess a validation dataset of 200 images that all contained all-season roads.
 ICARUSViewer saves detailed statistics of each validation run to a seperate ouptut file (validationStatistics.txt).
+Later I turned to the more significant mAP, which can be calculated from the JSON predictions that darkflow can produce.

+To get predictions I called:
+`python flow --model cfg/tiny-yolo-ICARUSv2.cfg --annotation annotations/validation --imgdir bilder/validation --load 344750 --json`

 ### ICARUSViewer
 ICARUSViewer works just like ICARUSaver.
 But instead of saving output files, they are directly displayed on screen.
 This functionality can be useful if you just want to